The newcomers behind 'The Last Black Man in San Francisco'

 But the Northern California chill was perhaps the ideal setting.
 After all, "The Last Black Man in San Francisco" isn't exactly a 72 and sunny kind of movie.

 It's a beautiful, poetic story about family, gentrification and the meaning of home and ownership from the minds of two total newcomers that has captivated the film world.
-Now playing in limited release, "The Last Black Man in San Francisco" is expanding nationwide this weekend.
+Now playing in limited release, "The Last Black Man in San Francisco" is expanding this weekend and next.

 The film is the culmination of over five years of work for Fails, 24, and Talbot, 28, who met as teens in the public park that separated their neighborhood, discovered a shared love of film and filmmaking and "haven't stopped talking since."